 Among the most popular products, there are frozen preparations, condiments and preserves, which represent 42% of all products.
 Soon afterward come dairy products, including the famous parmesan cheese (a few years ago Crozza - Italian TV presenter - made a monologue on the subject).
 All Italian treasures are affected by this phenomenon.

-The most affected markets by Italian sounding are above all that of North America and Europe, precisely two main markets for the Italian export.
+The most affected markets by Italian sounding are above all that of North America and Europe, precisely two main markets for Italian export.

 But what can we do?